Private Equity in Saudi Arabia

 In real scenarios, not many people in Saudi Arabia work in private equity.
 But people who do are pretty happy with their job, work hours and compensation.
 As a result, rarely do people think of exit opportunities.

 But when people do, there are usually three options.

 - Private equity professionals go for venture capital firms.
 There are many venture capital firms in Saudi Arabia, and PE professionals would like to explore different opportunities.

 - Or, they go for hedge funds/investment banking.
 Investment banking is doing pretty good in Saudi Arabia, and lots of foreign banks are also coming in Saudi Arabia to source opportunities.

-- The last option is they are shifting from Saudi Arabia and going into other countries like UK or USA to hone their technical skills and to earn better career prospects.
+- The last option is they are shifting from Saudi Arabia and going into other countries like the UK or USA to hone their technical skills and to earn better career prospects.

-You would be better off in private equity if you go to UK, USA and even in Dubai.
-Saudi Arabia is still an infant in terms of private equity and there is a huge opportunity for private equity sector to grow and we can expect that in the next decade it would come up with some wonderful private equity deals.
+You would be better off in private equity if you go to the UK, USA and even in Dubai.
+Saudi Arabia is still an infant in terms of private equity and there is a huge opportunity for the private equity sector to grow and we can expect that in the next decade it would come up with some wonderful private equity deals.